walmsles/cdk-codeartifact/README.md

 - Naming convention checks for Codeartifact Repository Name.
 - Passing in more than 1 external repository will throw an error - only 1 external repository is supported by Codeartifact.

+## Breaking Changes - Migrating to V1.0.0

+**Release 1.0.0 introduces breaking changes** so any project you have created using pre-1.0.0 of cdk-codeartifact should not be upgraded to this version.

+Migrating to Version 1.0.0 will require any existing stacks to be removed before upgrading.
+The Cloudformation composition synthesized in V1.0.0 has a different composition, which means that Cloudformation will detect a change in how the stack is constructed and will try to delete the existing CodeArtifact domain and/or repositories.
+This will not be possible if any artifacts have been pushed into the repositories.

+The original **CodeArtifact** construct class has been deprecated and is replaced by the **Domain** class which better reflects what this code construct is doing.
+For convenience, a **Repository** class has been added so that a stand-alone repository can also be created using this library.
+The Repository class is a simple extension of the **CfnRepository** class at this stage without any additional functionality.

+All Interface Property structures have been renamed to start with a capital "I" to conform to the usual dotnet convention for interface naming, this will assist when cross-compilation is enabled for this construct.

 ## External Connection Type